 If you have followed me for long or you know me personally, you know I am a big book nerd.
 I love to read, and I especially love to read books that are set in other countries - books where I can be transported to far-off places as I lose myself in their pages.
-For those of you like me, who enjoy both reading and traveling, this is the article for you.
+For my fellow fans of the written word who also enjoy traveling, this is the article for you.

 Read on to see a list of destinations for readers.